Q:

 3. Biotechnological Approaches: A Future Perspective

-One example of this biotechnological approach involves using engineered strains of Escherichia coli (E. coli) to produce acrylonitrile.
-The microorganisms are genetically modified to express enzymes that convert glucose into 3-hydroxypropionitrile, which is then dehydrated to form acrylonitrile.
-Although yields are currently lower than those achieved through the ammoxidation process, ongoing research aims to optimize these systems to make them commercially viable.
+With growing environmental concerns and the push toward sustainable manufacturing practices, researchers have explored biotechnological methods of preparing acrylonitrile.
+Pretty interesting, huh?.
+These methods involve using engineered microbes to create acrylonitrile from renewable feedstocks such as glucose or glycerol. while still in experimental stages, this process represents a promising alternative to traditional petrochemical-based methods.
+And One example of this biotechnological approach involves using engineered strains of Escherichia coli (E. coli) to create acrylonitrile.
+I've found that The microbes are genetically modified to express enzymes that convert glucose into 3-hydroxypropionitrile, which is then dehydrated to form acrylonitrile.
+But while yields are currently reduced than those achieved through the ammoxidation process, ongoing research aims to optimize these systems to make them commercially viable.

 4. Environmental and Economic Considerations